RSTeam02/X-DiceMatrix/README.md

 User inputs:

-+ replace array with json (webworker)
++ replace array "objects" with json (webworker)
 + range xy-rangesliders instead of input text (max.
 10x10), generate button removed
-+ row x column
 + create tablematrix with dices
-+ random outputs of dices and pts.
++ random outputs of number of dices and pts, when testing.
-+ select integer or diceface
++ output as integer or diceface

+27.09:

++ use native import module support of newer browsers.

 27.05: Test Program: